Almin

 onDispatch(handler: (payload: Payload | AnyPayload, meta: DispatcherPayloadMeta) => void): () => void;

-Store#onDispatch receive only dispatched the Payload by UseCase#dispatch
+Add handler(subscriber) to Store and return unsubscribe function Store#onDispatch receive only dispatched the Payload by UseCase#dispatch.

 Example